arturomp/udacity-deep-learning/README.md

-Deep Learning vision and language with TensorFlow
+Deep Learning on vision and language with TensorFlow
 ===========================================================

 Udacity course assignments.
 Code under _Problem N_ in each assignment is mine.
 (Otherwise, code is from course materials.)